textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Brand name

 Particularly in documentation, do not overuse the brand name.
 The context of being a Textpattern resource is already clear to readers by fact they are using the software and in the documentation domain.
 See more in [Brand name](/brand/editorial-style-guide#brand-name) guidelines of editorial style guide.

+### Version numbers

+Do not make reference to past or future Textpattern version numbers.
+This only makes it harder to maintain documentation as new versions are released.
+Write about the functionality of the current version without indicating in what versions the functionality changed.
+Totally unnecessary.

+The sole exception is in tag pages where ‘Genealogy’ sections are maintained.

 ## Formatting interface strings